OpenITI/openiti/README.md

 ## Change log:

+### v.0.1.6.1:
+- With the arrival of texts in non-Arabic scripts, the way to calculate the number of tokens and characters in a text had to be changed; a new function, `helper.funcs.count_toks`, will count text tokens in any script.
+  Contrary to the Arabic-script-specific functions `helper.ara.ar_cnt_file`, `helper.ara.ar_ch_cnt` and `helper.ara.ar_tok_cnt`, the new function will also count numbers in the text (an effort has been made not to count footnote references, list numbers etc.).
+- `helper/funcs.py`:
+  * `count_toks`: function to count tokens (and characters) in a text.
+    The function takes a path to a text or a text string.
+    Set `incl_chars` to True to also calculate the character counts, and set `return_tok_set` to True to also return a set of all tokens in the text.
+  * `count_chars.py`: count all the characters in non-tag tokens in a text.
+    Calls the `count_toks` function and returns only the character count.
+- `helper/ara.py`: move the regular expressions to `helper/rgx.py` and import them into `helper/ara`.
+Users do not have to change their imports.
+- `helper/uri.py`: adapt functions to work with the new URI structure and subcorpora (PER, MSS)
+- `‎new_books/add/add_books.py`:
+    * fix bug in yml value replacement
+    * replace the token count function

 ### v.0.1.6:
 - the library has been updated to deal with the new manuscript URIs (see https://github.com/OpenITI/MSS)